opsec-infosec/libft-unit-test/README.md

 ##  Modification from original
-The memccpy has been removed from the unit tests in this repo.  memccpy is not part of the requirment for the libft.a
+The memccpy has been removed from the unit tests in this repo.  memccpy is not part of the requirment for the libft.a Moved ft_striteri to the normal function sections instead of the bonus section.

 ##	libft Unit tests